 The American minister and civil rights leader Martin Luther King Jr. was born on this day in 1929, and in his honor our homeschool poem-of-the-week for the third week of January is “Lift Every Voice and Sing” by James Weldon Johnson (1871–1938).
-(The Martin Luther King federal holiday this year will be observed on Monday the 16th, the third Monday in January.)
+(The Martin Luther King federal holiday this year is also observed today, Monday the 15th, the third Monday in January.)

 Lift Every Voice and Sing